cuiyongbo/hello-world/my_wiki/languages/english_notes_15.rst

 | Definition: a social practice that is prohibited or restricted. [禁忌，避讳]
 | Usage: speaking about sex is a taboo in his country.
 | Usage: The subject is still a taboo in our family.
+|

-oblivious
+| oblivious
-Definition: not aware of or not concerned about what is happening around one.
+| Definition: not aware of or not concerned about what is happening around one.
-Usage: she became absorbed, oblivious to the passage of time.
+| Usage: she became absorbed, oblivious to the passage of time.
+|

-admissible
+| admissible
-Definition: acceptable or valid, especially as evidence in a court of law.
+| Definition: acceptable or valid, especially as evidence in a court of law.
-Usage: the Court unanimously held that the hearsay was admissible.
+| Usage: the Court unanimously held that the hearsay was admissible.
-Definition: having the right to be admitted to a place.
+| Definition: having the right to be admitted to a place.
-Usage: foreigners were admissible only as temporary workers.
+| Usage: foreigners were admissible only as temporary workers.
+|

-band aid [创可贴]
+| band aid [创可贴]
+|
+| infringe
+| infringement
+| Definition: actively break the terms of (a law, agreement, etc.).
+| Usage: Making an unauthorized copy would infringe copyright. [盗版必究？]
+| Definition: infringe on / upon something
+| Usage: I wouldn’t infinge on his privacy.
+| Usage: An infringement of liberty.